 Speech Delivery Tips

 The way you present yourself, physically, begins speaking for you before you say your first word.

-When you get up to speak before an audience, you need to make sure that your body language does not betray you.
+When you get up to speak before an audience, make sure that your body language does not betray you.
 Practice good posture, but avoid being stiff.

 Even at a formal business event, you do not want to appear wooden in your physical appearance.
 Avoid fidgeting and keep your head high.

-Little signs of nervousness can do some big damage to your presentation, so try to keep these kinds of nervous tics at bay.
+Little signs of nervousness can damage your presentation, so try to keep these kinds of nervous tics at bay.
+If you're struggling, try holding a tiny object such as a paper-clip.
+Some people find that unobtrusively playing with such an item helps them appear otherwise calm and relaxed!

+Speech Delivery Tips